-Grade: 12 NCAA (01004-12th)
+NCAA (01004-12th)

-LA-1041 Writing and Film Semester - 1/2 credit (AC, BMMT, E/M&IT, HSer, NR&A)
+LA-1041 Writing and Film

+(AC, BMMT, E/M&IT, HSer, NR&A)

 In this one semester class, students will learn about the history and terminology of film making, the genres, and the process of film production, and will study the works of various directors.
 The course includes a research component.
 This course does not meet NCAA Eligibility Center requirements.